 Shopper Bee: Get paid up to S$11 an hour for shopping at a supermarket near you.
 No car needed!

 Delivery Bee: For people with time + a vehicle, earn up to S$22.20 an hour for delivering groceries.
 You get paid a fixed rate and bonus based on the number of deliveries you make.

 This works perfectly for people who would like flexible work hours, love shopping in supermarkets, and live near one of the designated honestbee hubs.

 28. Get an ad on your car

-If you have just bought a car and are dreading the costs for season parking, petrol, ERP, maintenance and so on, fret not.
-You can start using your car to generate a side income that will cover all the costs.
-Register yourself on Adogo and get an option to choose an ad you want on your car.
-They will apply removable vinyl stickers, which will be part of a campaign, and then pay you.
-You can earn up to S$250 a month through this.
+If you own a car and dread the costs for season parking, petrol, ERP, maintenance and so on, fret not.
+You can start using your car to generate a good passive income that will cover some of your costs.
+Register yourself on Movo or Spruik and get an option to choose an ad you want on your car.
+They will apply removable vinyl stickers, which will be part of an advertiser’s marketing campaign, and you will get paid.
+You can earn up to S$300 a month through this.

 29. Shop when you travel abroad